curvedinf/dir-assistant/README.md

 ## Quickstart

-Here a couple recipes for different usecases to get you going quickly.
+In this section are recipes to run `dir-assistant` in basic capacity to get you started quickly.

 ### Quickstart with Local Default Model (Phi 3 128k)